celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 1. Clone the repo from [here](https://github.com/JovanMwesigwa/celo-parking-ticketing-dapp)

-2. Navigate to the ‘/client’ and run ‘npm install’ or ‘yarn’ to install all the dependencies
+2. Navigate to the `/client` and run `npm install` or `yarn` to install all the dependencies

-3. Inside the ‘/client’ folder, navigate to ‘/client/constants/index.js’ and replace my contract address and admin address with yours respectively;
+3. Inside the `/client` folder, navigate to `/client/constants/index.js` and replace my contract address and admin address with yours respectively;

 ```JavaScript